udacity/FSND-P4-Design-A-Game/Project-Description.md

 performing queries and filters so we ask that you implement several additional endpoints.
 You'll want to customize them somewhat to fit the type of game you implement.
 Ensure that each endpoint uses the correct HTTP Method.

-Ensure that the endpoints are documented in your README just like the ones for Guess a Number.
+Finally, these endpoints should be documented in your README just like the ones for Guess a Number.

  - **get_user_games**
     - Sometimes the urlsafe Key strings for games could be lost or garbled by client software.
 Create an endpoint that returns all of a User's active games.
-    - You may want to modify the `User` and `Game` models.
+    - You may want to modify the `User` and `Game` models to simplify this type of query.
 Hint: it might make sense for each game to be a `descendant` of a `User`.

  - **cancel_game**
     - Occasionally a User want to cancel a game they are playing.
 Create an endpoint